ayushdixit1-av/spotify-discord-bot/README.md

 3. Prepare Files for Deployment
 Ensure the following files are in the root of your project directory:

-bot.py: The updated Python code for your bot (provided above, now with explicit FFmpeg path).
+bot.py: The updated Python code for your bot (provided above, now using FFMPEG_PATH environment variable).

 requirements.txt: